Rank One Hilbert Geometries: Introduction

-Our target in this paper is to classify the Hilbert geometries into two broad classes: `rank-one' and `higher rank'.
-The motivation behind this classification is the success of the rank rigidity theorem in the context of studying non-positively curved Riemannian manifolds \cite{ballmann_book, burns_spatzier_rank_rigid}.
-Roughly, it states that there is a dichotomy for irreducible compact Riemannian manifolds of non-positive curvature: either the manifold is rank one, or it is a higher rank locally symmetric space.
-Similar rank rigidity theorems have been proven in other `non-positive curvature' settings, for example $\CAT(0)$ cube complexes or $\CAT(0)$ spaces with one dimensional Tits boundaries \cite{SAGEEV_CAPRACE_2011, Ricks_2019}.
-Note that the usual definition of rank for Riemannian manifolds requires Jacobi fields; this is not available in non-strictly convex Hilbert geometries since the geodesic flow is only $C^0$ and their boundaries are not even $C^1$.
-Hence, following Ballmann \cite{ballmann_axial_isometries}, we define an isometry of a Hilbert geometry to be rank-one if: it preserves a projective line segment in $\Om$ (axis of $\g$, see Definition \ref{defn:axis}(3)) and none of the axes of $\g$ are contained in a half triangle (see Definition \ref{defn:rank-one-isometry}).
-Benoist's work in \cite{benoist_cd4} (more generally, the work in \cite{IZ_flat_torus}) shows that properly embedded triangles (more generally, properly embedded simplices) are the analogues of totally geodesic flats in Hilbert geometry.
-Thus, half triangles in Hilbert geometry are the analogues of half flats in $\CAT(0)$ spaces \cite[Section III.3]{ballmann_book}.
-For divisible Hilbert geometries, we prove a more geometric interpretation of the notion of rank-one in Lemma \ref{lem:biprox-equiv-no-half-T}: if $\g \in \Aut(\Om)$ has an axis (cf. \ref{defn:axis}) and is positively biproximal (cf. \ref{defn:biprox}), then $\g$ is a rank-one isometry.
+Our target in this paper is to classify Hilbert geometries into two broad classes: `rank one' and `higher rank'.
+The motivation for this classification comes from the success of the rank rigidity theorem for non-positively curved Riemannian manifolds \cite{WB1985, burns_spatzier_rank_rigid}.
+Roughly, this theorem states that there is a dichotomy for irreducible compact Riemannian manifolds of non-positive curvature: either the manifold is `rank one', or it is a higher rank Riemannian locally symmetric space.
+Similar rank rigidity theorems have been proven in other `non-positive curvature' settings \cite{SAGEEV_CAPRACE_2011, Ricks_2019} and conjectured for CAT(0) spaces.
+We remark that the usual definition of rank for Riemannian manifolds uses Jacobi fields and will not be useful for Hilbert geometries.
+This is because the geodesic flow on a generic non-strictly convex Hilbert geometry is only $C^0$.

-Then, following \cite{ballmann_orbihedra}, we define rank-one Hilbert geometries. \begin{definition} A \emph{rank-one Hilbert geometry} is a pair $(\Om,\G)$ where $\Om$ is a Hilbert geometry and $\G$ is a discrete subgroup of $\Aut(\Om)$ that contains a rank-one isometry. \end{definition}

-Strictly convex Hilbert geometries and many low dimensional non-strictly convex divisible Hilbert geometries (cf. \ref{sec:eg-div-hil-geom}), like the Benoist 3-manifolds, are examples of rank-one Hilbert geometries.
-Besides simplices $T_d$ (for $d \geq 2$), a prominent class of non-examples are symmetric domains of real rank at least two, the real projective analogue of higher rank symmetric spaces (see Appendix \ref{sec:eg-rank-one} for a discussion and generalization of the notion of rank one for convex co-compact actions).

-Recently, A. Zimmer \cite{Z2019} introduced a notion of `higher rank' for Hilbert geometries: a properly convex domain $\Omega$ has \emph{higher rank} if for any $p, q \in \Om$, there exists a properly embedded simplex $S$ such that $[p,q] \subset S$.
-For irreducible (cf. \ref{subsec:irreducible}) and divisible Hilbert geometries, Zimmer's notion of higher rank is exactly complementary to our notion of rank-one and he proves a rank rigidity theorem \cite{Z2019}. \begin{theorem}[Higher rank rigidity {\cite[Theorem 1.4 and Corollary 1.7]{Z2019}}] If $(\Om,\G)$ is a divisible Hilbert geometry and $\Om$ is irreducible, then: \begin{enumerate} \item either $(\Om,\G)$ is a rank-one Hilbert geometry, or \item $\Om$ has higher rank, or equivalently, $\Om$ is a symmetric domain with real rank at least two. \end{enumerate} \end{theorem}